shhdll/DS-project/README.md

 - **Reviews:** Add and view product reviews
 - Load initial data from CSV files
 - Write updated data back to CSV files

+## Phase II – Data Structures Upgrade

+In Phase II, the system is refactored to use **BSTs and AVL Trees** for Products, Customers, and Orders.
+This improves search and insertion efficiency and supports advanced queries like range searches, top-rated products, and sorted customer/order lists.